crosen188/ibm-containers-interconnect-2017/5-Zero-Downtime-with-Active-Deployment-CF.md

     `cf push hello_app_2 --no-route`

-    Notice the new name `hello_app_2`, and the option --no-route, which tells Bluemix not to assign a route to the application
+    Notice the new name `hello_app_2`, and the option `--no-route`, which tells Bluemix not to assign a route to the application

 ## Task 3: Deploy your application